Skip to main content

 npx convex dev

-4. Use the provided component API
+4. Access the component through its API

 Though components may expose higher level TypeScript APIs, under the hood they are called via normal Convex functions over the component sandbox boundary.